Bereavement Counselor Job Description Template

 We are looking for a compassionate and dedicated bereavement counselor to support our clients through the process of dealing with personal loss, including the death of loved ones.
 In this role, your duties will include planning treatment, facilitating therapy sessions, and mobilizing community resources to support recovery.

 To ensure success, bereavement counselors should exhibit exceptional insight into the psychology of loss and have demonstrable experience in providing bereavement therapy.
 Accomplished candidates perform interventions relevant to each of the stages of grief and facilitate support.

 - Consulting referrals, interviewing clients, and compiling case histories.

 - Recording clinical observations and updating client files.

 - Determining clients’ intervention needs and developing treatment plans.

 - Facilitating individual and group therapy sessions.

-- Assisting clients to overcome loss of loved ones and pets, as well as grief due to divorce, break-ups, and miscarriages.
+- Assisting clients to overcome the loss of loved ones and pets, as well as grief due to divorce, break-ups, and miscarriages.

 - Monitoring clients’ progress and adjusting treatment plans to enable them to live fulfilling lives.